glorietaembajadores/AI_Chat_private_free/README.md

 # Create a CHAT AI LLM with several Open Source Models
 # Private: Chats runs only in your machine
 # WAIT 3 minutes until  all models are downloaded
 # Needs Docker installed and min.
-14Gb RAM
+14Gb RAM, NO GPU required

     Model   Llama 3 8B          6Gb